oskar-anderson/Tempsens/README.md

 ### 1.1.2

 Notes:
-* Changed database ID to UUIDv4
+* Changed database table ID to UUIDv4 and time fields to ISO8601
 * Switched all times to UTC timezone to remove false alert due to daylight savings
-* Added support for missing readings alerts to serverside as well as clientside in the drawn chart
+* Added support for missing readings alerts